Home > The Academy > Sections

 Sections

-Section Leadership for 2022-2023 is listed below.
+Section Leadership for 2025-2026 is listed below.

-**Section Chair and Vice Chair terms begin June 1, 2023.
+**Section Chair and Vice Chair terms begin June 1, 2025.

 Anthropology

-The mission of the Anthropology Section of the Indiana Academy of Science is to actively promote the completion and dissemination of professional anthropological research by anthropologists working in, or based in the State of Indiana.
+The mission of the Anthropology Section of the Indiana Academy of Science is to actively promote the completion and dissemination of professional anthropological research by anthropologists working in or based in the State of Indiana.
 Anthropology in America is a four-field discipline, combining sociocultural anthropology, linguistics, archaeology, and biological anthropology to form a multifaceted science that describes and explains the human condition through time.

-Vice Chair: Miranda Mueller
+Vice Chair: Lilly Bucher

 Botany